lieszkol/november-gallery/PLUGIN_DOCUMENTATION.md

 `autoplay` | Auto-play? | Toggle ON to enable automatic advance on the slides.
 Set the delay below.
 `autoplayDelay` | Auto-play Delay | How long each image is shown for, in milliseconds.
 1000 = 1 seconds.
 `additionalGalleryOptions` | Script options | Additional JS options that you want passed onto the Swiper script, for example: `fadeEffect: {crossFade: true}`
+`useDescriptionAsCSS` | Description is Style | Inject the image description as CSS for that image; only works for images uploaded through the backend Gallery page.
+`mediaQuery` | Media Query | You can set a media query to only apply the style in certain circumstances.
+Do not include a trailing "{".
+For example: `@media screen and (max-width: 766px) and (orientation: portrait)`

 **Example Page**